The Catalogue includes, for each course, calls, lists, test venues, the list of subjects, lesson timetables (as to the latter, from September on).

 Those who have successfully completed a PhD course will be awarded a PhD degree.

-ADVANCED TRAINING COURSES
+ADVANCED PROFESSIONAL COURSES

 The University promotes, also in collaboration with public and private bodies, postgraduate and refresher courses, in compliance with the regulations in force and with art.
 2, paragraph 10, of the University Educational Regulations.
 The advanced training courses have access requirements specific for each course and are of a shorter duration than professional masters’.

-Training courses are aimed both at cultural and professional enhancement (vocational and continuous training, cultural activities, preparation courses for public competitions and for professional qualifying examinations, refresher courses for staff).
+Professional courses are aimed both at cultural and professional enhancement (vocational and continuous training, cultural activities, preparation courses for public competitions and for professional qualifying examinations, refresher courses for staff).